silas-ever/soup.yum/README.md

+# Soup.Yum

+This website aims to provide users with a personalized soup experience.

-# Getting Started with Create React App
+# Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).